yuchan-lee-kr/Mini-Graphics-Engine-by-OpenGL-/README_ENG.md

 ### Libraries

-Used the following libraries for window creation and asset loading:
+The following libraries are used for window creation and asset loading:

 - GLFW
 - GLAD
 - Assimp
 - stb_image
 - Dear ImGui

-### Development
+### Development Tools

 - Visual Studio Community
 - Windows

-The project is currently being developed in a Windows environment.
-Because it does not aim to be a multi-platform project, cross-OS compatibility is not a priority.
+This project is currently developed on Windows.
+Cross-platform compatibility is not a priority because the project is not intended to be a multi-platform engine.